deepix/deepix.github.io/about.md

 Unix.
 I also understand Web networking very well, because the product I worked for is a network load balancer at HTTP layer.

-Since last couple years, I have been building a data and analytics pipeline.
+For last couple years, I have been building a data and analytics pipeline.
 This has led me towards distributed systems and big data ecosystems.
 These days I spend my time working with Ansible, Hadoop, Spark, Python and Golang.